-The British School adopts the standards of Cambridge Assessment International Education and the national curriculum of England.
-The school has also taken into consideration the standards required by the Egyptian Ministry of Education and Higher Education, teaching the National Curriculum of the Arabic Language, Arabic Social Studies and Religious Studies (Islamic and Christian).
+The British School adopts the standards of Cambridge Assessment International Education.
+The school has also taken into consideration the standards required by the Egyptian Ministry of Education and Higher Education, teaching the National Curriculum of the Arabic Language, Social Studies in Arabic and Religious Studies (Islamic and Christian).

-The Early Years curriculum is guided with EYFS framework in which literacy, numeracy, social studies, Science, Arabic Language (starts in preschool 1), gross and fine motor skills, art, computer, library sessions and play centers are all included.
+The Early Years curriculum is guided with EYFS framework in which Literacy, Numeracy, Social Studies, Science, Arabic Language (starts in preschool 1), Gross and Fine Motor Skills, Art, Computer, Library sessions and Play centers are all included.
 Montessori strategies and practices are implemented across subjects to enhance the learning process.

-The Elementary/ Primary School's literacy curriculum stems from and follows the Cambridge Assessment International Education (CAIE) curriculum.
-Students study literacy, Science, Math, English Social Studies, Arabic, Arabic Social Studies, Islamic and Christian Religion, Art, Music and PE.
+The Primary School literacy curriculum stems from and follows the Cambridge Assessment International Education (CAIE) curriculum.
+Students study Literacy, Science, Maths, Social Studies, Arabic Language, Islamic / Christian Religion, Art, Music, PE, and Computer Science.
+Starting year 2, students choose to study the second foreign language; either French or German.
+Social Studies in Arabic is introduced in year 4.

 The Middle School from Year 6 to 9 follows Cambridge Assessment International Frameworks and Oxford in English Language.
 Students are also prepared to sit for Cambridge Primary and Lower Secondary Checkpoint Exams.
 Year 9 provides the students with clear objectives that help them excel in the upper Secondary School.
-German language learners sit for the FIT1 in year 7 and FIT2 in Year 9 while French language learners sit for DELF A1 in Year 7 and DELF A2 Year 9.
+German Language learners sit for the FIT1 and FIT2 while French Language learners sit for the DELF A1 and DELF A2.